oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ![Check if target platform is supported](./images/precheck-task2-trg.png " ")

 ## Task 3: Database Timezone (SOURCE and TARGET)
-You should always check that your source and target database are using in the same database timezone (dbtimezone).
+You should always check that your source and target database use the same database timezone (dbtimezone).

 Execute on __source__ and __target__:
   ```